 Pride in Suffolk’s Past

-Get an online taster of our upcoming exhibition Pride in Suffolk's Past: Sharing LGBTQ+ stories past and present
+Get an online taster of our exhibition Pride in Suffolk's Past: Sharing LGBTQ+ stories past and present

 Basil Brown is famous for his career defining discovery of a largely undisturbed Anglo-Saxon Ship burial at Sutton Hoo, Suffolk.
 Here at Suffolk Archives, you can delve into his personal notebooks, diaries and photographs to discover more about the man behind the treasure.